AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 The answer here is simple: by using mutual PoR with a PoW chain, the PoS chain gains *thermodynamic security*; the PoS chain's history is *thermodynamically secured* by the PoW chain.
 \textbf{This solves the \emph{Nothing at Stake} problem for any well constructed PoS scheme.}\footnote{
   I consider the \emph{Nothing at Stake} problem and \emph{long range} attacks to be two sides of the same coin.
-  Maybe it's worth explicitly mentioning that it solves long-range attacks, too.
+  Maybe it's worth explicitly mentioning that mutual PoR solves long-range attacks, too.
 }
 Furthermore, it is possible for error-correction methods like \emph{slashing} to be implemented *on the PoW chain*, not the PoS chain.
 Moving the staking and error correction methods to a different chain will require subtle and precise protocol design, but such changes are *in principle* possible with tolerable overhead.